PwnGeo/DorkGoogleLikePwn/README.md

 # Support

-Hey guys Im [D.Sanjai Kumar](https://github.com/sanjai-AK47) Im the developer for these tools and try the other Tools in my repos for bug hunters and Show ur love ♥️ and give a ⭐ for this project
+Im the developer for these tools and try the other Tools in my repos for bug hunters and Show ur love ♥️ and give a ⭐ for this project
-Which will encourage me to develop tools like this and also another tools I have made for subdomain enumeration which best in results and modes check it out the [Subdominator](https://github.com/sanjai-AK47/Subdominator) and its features and Thanks to all supporters! in advance
+Which will encourage me to develop tools like this and also another tools I have made for subdomain enumeration which best in results and its features and Thanks to all supporters! in advance